 While walking the streets of Temple Bar I could not avoid noticing the many shops selling vintage clothes in Dublin.
 Even if you have never shopped for vintage clothes, these shops can be a source of inspiration.
 I think I visited nearly ten vintage shops in one day and ended up buying some souvenirs from a few of them.
 If you are interested in vintage shopping, I recommend visiting at least these shops: Lucy’s Lounge, Siopaella, and Carousel.

-What to see on a weekend in Dublin – don’t miss these
+What to do and see on a weekend in Dublin – Top Tips for a Perfect Dublin Weekend